Select Page

 RELATED: Implant Placement — Over Vs. Under the Muscle

-There are a few different kinds of implants.
-There’s saline-filled implants, and silicone-filled implants.
+There are a few different kinds of implants, including saline-filled implants and silicone-filled implants.
 Saline is just salt water, which makes up over 70% of your body.
-If the saline implant is ruptured it just dissolves – you’ll actually see it dissolve and get absorbed into the body.
+If the saline implant is ruptured it just dissolves—you’ll actually see it dissolve and get absorbed into the body.

 Most women nowadays have silicone implants.
 They tend to look and feel more natural.
-The silicone we use today, I would think about it more as Jello rather than jelly.
-If it ruptures it doesn’t leak out into the body.
-That being said, if it does rupture you’re not going to know it.
-If ever that happens, the most effective way of finding out is to get an MRI.
+The silicone we use today is more like Jell-O than jelly.
+If it ruptures, it doesn’t leak out into the body.
+That being said, if it does rupture, you’re not going to know it.
+If that ever happens, the most effective way of finding out is to get an MRI.

 RELATED: Saline and Silicone Explained (VIDEO)